What is Blur in Adobe Illustrator?

 Step 24: Next, Click the Quality menu.
 Here you will find three standard options: Low, Medium, and High.

 Step 25: After that, in the bottom section, choose the mode.
 You can choose between Normal, Edge Only and Overlay Edge.

 You can try applying each of the modes and confirm by clicking OK.

 Conclusion – Blur in Illustrator

 In the above article, we have explained in detail the various blur options available in Adobe Illustrator.
 You can try to apply them to your creative work and enhance your work.
 Go ahead and start practicing the steps by trying out the method in images or objects.
-Similar, we have mentioned about other effects and options available in Illustrator.
+Similarly, we have mentioned other effects and options available in Illustrator.
 Go through them and master the software for creating amazing works.